-Detroit Works, the long-term planning vision for the long-rusting Motor City, embraces the urban farming, permaculture, and ecological urbanism movements, to chart the way to more a prosperous and sustainable future.
+Detroit Future City, the long-term planning vision for the long-rusting Motor City, embraces the urban farming, permaculture, and ecological urbanism movements, to chart the way to more a prosperous and sustainable future.
 It calls for re-connecting with the land, uniting residents toward the common good of raising healthy food in tree-lined walkable neighborhoods.
 Connected by multi-modal transportation, it sets forth a suite of productive land uses to elevate the disabused squalor of the urban ”legacy” of our collapsed industrial environments.

 The documentary DETROPIA is described as follows: